mfigura/Cooperative-AC-with-TD-error-aggregation/README.md

 # Cooperative-AC-with-TD-error-aggregation
-This repository includes a code for training decentralized cooperative AC agents.
+This repository includes a code for training cooperative AC agents that make local state observations and receive private rewards.